-Once student loan borrowers realize how much they spend on student loan interest on a daily basis, they often choose to aggressively attack their student debt.
+Once student loan borrowers realize how much they spend on student loan interest daily, they often choose to attack their student debt aggressively.
 When this aggressive repayment begins, one financial safeguard that often gets overlooked is the need for an emergency fund.
 Today we will look at the need for having an emergency fund as well as how student loans factor into your emergency planning.

 What is an Emergency Fund?

-Many people opt for a high yield savings account so that the money is able to earn some interest, but not face any risk.
+Many people opt for a high-yield savings account so that the money can earn some interest, but not face any risk.